ayshaw/Dog-Breed-Project/docs/model.md

 ResNet50
 ----------
 For this project we specifically looked at ResNET (Residual Neural Network) for our CNN model.
+ResNETs are a type of deep residual learning architecture commonly used for image recognition that facilitates the training od deeper networks.
 We used ResNET50 found Keras, the open-source neural network library.
-This ResNET follows the architechture by He et al. found [here](https://arxiv.org/abs/1512.03385)
+This ResNET follows the architechture by He et al. (2015) found [here](https://arxiv.org/abs/1512.03385)

+Reference:
+He, K., Zhang, X., Ren, S. and Sun, J., 2016.
+Deep residual learning for image recognition.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 770-778).

+Description of ResNET model:

+From this model we were able to get the the following results: